-The Fog Signal Building Museum offers a self-guided tour, allowing a close-up view of the spectacular First Order Fresnel Lens (made in Paris in 1906-1907), and sharing the chronology of the lighthouse’s history.
+The Fog Signal Building Museum offers a self-guided tour.
+This allows a close-up view of the spectacular First Order Fresnel Lens (made in Paris in 1906-1907), and sharing the chronology of the lighthouse’s history.

 From it’s first lighting in 1870, the extensive damage incurred during the 1906 earthquake, and the reconstruction and updated beacon technology, the Point Arena Lighthouse Tower continues to warn vessels of the dangers along the Mendocino coastline.
 (Dozens of ships have been significantly damaged by Arena Rock, located 1.5 miles to the north of the lighthouse.)

-There is also an interactive touch screen display with information about the sea creatures living in the area, and Carrieanna was delighted to find that the screen is adjustable to wheelchair level!
+There is also an interactive touch screen display with information about the sea creatures living in the area.
+Carrieanna was delighted to find that the screen is adjustable to wheelchair level!